GoogleChrome/developer.chrome.com/site/en/docs/apps/analytics/index.md

 ---
 layout: "layouts/doc-post.njk"
 title: "Analytics"
-seoTitle: "Google Analytics for Chrome apps"
+seoTitle: "Google Analytics for Chrome apps [Deprecated]"
 date: 2013-08-01
-#updated: TODO
+updated: 2023-06-22
 description: How to integrate Google Analytics into your Chrome App.
 ---